 - addressing travel concerns.

 Pandemic flu remains a concern for all employers.
 A pandemic can occur at any time and can be mild, moderate, or severe.
-The pandemic in 2009 was considered by HHS/CDC to be mild but it still created challenges for employers and showed that many workplaces were not prepared.
+The pandemic in 2009 was considered by CDC to be mild but it still created challenges for employers and showed that many workplaces were not prepared.
 The precautions identified in this guidance give a baseline for infection control during a seasonal flu outbreak, but they may not be enough to protect workers during a pandemic.
 Your pandemic flu plan should be based on a "worst-case" scenario – one in which the virus causes severe illness and death in larger numbers of people.
 Planning for the worst-case ensures that you will have the right type of equipment and an adequate supply of it on hand to protect workers.
 It also ensures that you have planned for additional control options so that you can pick the right combination for the specific pandemic flu virus.
-For additional information on pandemic flu planning, see OSHA’s Guidance on Preparing Workplaces for an Influenza Pandemic and the business planning resources on Flu.gov.
+For additional information on pandemic flu planning, see OSHA’s Guidance on Preparing Workplaces for an Influenza Pandemic and CDC's business planning resources.

 Basic Precautions for All Work Activities

 Encourage Workers to Get Vaccinated

 Encourage workers to get the seasonal flu vaccine when it is available.
 Consider hosting a flu vaccination clinic in your workplace.
 For additional information about seasonal flu vaccine priorities, see Key Facts About Seasonal Flu Vaccine.